Skip to content

 The 170-upvote Reddit thread “I didn’t expect Copilot + VS Code Insider to beat Cursor Pro… but it did” captures this migration.
 Copilot has improved dramatically through 2024–2025 and the gap to Cursor on tab completion has narrowed significantly.
 At $10/month flat — no usage anxiety — Copilot is now a credible primary AI assistant for many engineers.

-Reach for this if: you want predictability above all, you’re in a GitHub Enterprise environment, you don’t want to think about your AI bill ever again.
+Reach for this if: you want predictability above all, you are in a GitHub Enterprise environment, you do not want to think about your AI bill ever again.
 See our Cursor vs Copilot piece.

 #3 — Windsurf at $15/month

 Codeium’s IDE pivot, intentionally positioned as the cheaper Cursor alternative.
-After the June pricing crisis, Windsurf is now a credible “Cursor but I don’t have to deal with the pricing turbulence” play.
+After the June pricing crisis, Windsurf is now a credible “Cursor but I do not have to deal with the pricing turbulence” play.

 What Windsurf wins on: